Mortgage Rates Today

 Should You Obtain a Mortgage Now?

-If you're thinking about buying a home in 2018, the rising trend means that you should consider applying for a mortgage soon.
+If you're thinking about buying a home in 2019, the rising rate trend means that you should consider applying for a mortgage soon.
 Delaying the date you lock in a rate may increase the long-term cost of your home loan.
-To understand the savings at stake, consider that a $200,000 balance for a 30-year loan at today's average rate of 4.77% would mean a monthly payment of $837 before taxes and insurance.
+To understand the savings at stake, consider that a $200,000 balance for a 30-year loan at today's average rate of 4.75% would mean a monthly payment of $835 before taxes and insurance.
 At March's average rate of 4.45%, that same balance would have cost $806 per month—a significant difference in both short-term and lifetime interest compared to today's rate.
 This illustrates how important it is to shop across multiple lenders to make sure you're getting the best deal possible.